 To do that, we're targeting single-use packaging — think plastic bags and paper containers — the type of trash that chokes our oceans and kills our wildlife.

 And the changes add up.
-Those plastic scoops in the prep line could save up to 5.6 million pounds of single-use packaging a year, Stewart says.
+Those plastic scoops in the prep line could save up to 5.6 million pounds of single-use packaging a year, says Elizabeth Stewart, Director of Corporate Social Responsibility.
 Six-inch sandwiches now come in a smaller size wrap — saving an estimated 4.1 million pounds of trash a year.
 When you get to the end of the sandwich line, your sub comes wrapped and sealed with a sticker, bag optional.

 Other changes are more subtle.
 LED lighting is in all the new shops.
 That fresh paint?
 Low VOC.
 Wallcoverings are made with approximately 35 percent recycled materials.
 In the kitchen, new exhaust hoods clear the air and help equipment run more efficiently.
 New dishwashers, low-flow sinks, and automatic faucets with motion sensors help save water.
 Individual restaurants can opt for low-flow bathroom sinks and toilets, too (the bathrooms even have foamy hand soap — another water-saving measure).